 APS encourages and welcomes volunteers in our schools.
 We invite parents, families, and community members to get involved and support students throughout the year.
 Our volunteer activities vary from school to school, and volunteers can get involved and make a difference by helping with a wide variety of activities.
 Interested in volunteering with us?
 To ensure the safety of our students, staff and visitors, there are a few steps to complete before beginning your service.
-There is an updated application process for the 2019-20 school year as part of the new Visitor Management System, so please read the steps below and FAQ carefully.

 - Complete the Volunteer Application Form.
 This form serves as an introduction of yourself and your interests and availability.
 The application process is managed online and through the secure online platform that we use for the Visitor Management System, called Raptor Technologies.
 The application process includes a safety check that screens volunteers against sex offender registries.
 Applicants will be asked to identify the activities they are interested in supporting, the school(s) where they want to volunteer, and if they are volunteering on behalf of a partner organization.
 Once your application is received, you will receive a generated email confirming receipt.
 To begin the application process, click on the link below:

 - Complete the mandatory online Safe Schools Sexual Misconduct training.
 Before the volunteer application is approved, the sexual misconduct training will need to be taken and passed.
 This training is required for any volunteer (parent or community member) who regularly supports schools, chaperones a field trip, etc. and is available in multiple languages.
 School-based Volunteer and Partner Liaisons will create an account for the volunteer in Safe Schools and assign the Sexual Misconduct training once the application is complete.
 When the course is completed, a certificate is created to serve as proof of satisfying the training requirement.